Builtins

 Returns

-Creates an operation for contract creation.
-This operations is then added to the operations
+Creates an operation for contract origination.
+The returned operation is then to be added to the operations

 builtin list of generated operations.

-For example, in order to create contract from source ./tests/simple.tz
+For example, in order to deploy a contract from Michelson source simple.tz

 const op_addr : (operation * address) =